Eye movement disorders

 Our orthoptics department commonly treat a number of eye movement conditions.
 You may be asked to attend one of our ocular motility outpatient clinics.

-This is a reduction in vision which arises from a defect that is present in early childhood.
-This prevents the eye from receiving adequate stimulation.
+- Amblyopia (lazy eye) - this is a reduction in vision which arises from a defect that is present in early childhood, and prevents the eye from receiving adequate stimulation.

 - Squint - where they eye is misaligned.